Published on 12 May 2020 - Updated on 25 May 2021

 In summary, if you aren’t familiar with SFTP as a service, it is more than just using an SFTP client.
 The service part of “SFTP as a Service” means peace of mind in terms of data security and compliance, ease of use when dealing with remote workers and clients, a resource for any help with technical issues regarding file transfers, and cost savings over hosting your own server.

 Need SFTP as a service for your business?
-Sign up for ExaVault today!
+Start your free trial of ExaVault today!